Edward Fox (actor): Honours

-Fox was appointed an Officer of the Order of the British Empire for his services to Drama in the 2003 New Year Honours.
+Fox was appointed an Officer of the Order of the British Empire for his services to drama in the 2003 New Year Honours.

 Personal life

-From 1958 until their 1961 divorce, Fox was married to actress Tracy Reed with whom he has a daughter, Lucy Arabella (born 1960), who became the Viscountess Gormanston upon her marriage to Nicholas Preston, Viscount Gormanston.
-In 1971, he began a relationship with actress Joanna David; they married in July 2004.
-They have two children together, actors Emilia (born 1974) and Frederick "Freddie" (born 1989).
+From 1958 until their 1961 divorce, Fox was married to actress Tracy Reed, with whom he has a daughter.
+In 1971 he began a relationship with actress Joanna David; they married in July 2004.
+They have two children together, actors Emilia and Frederick.

-He has two grandchildren through his daughters: Harry Grenfell from Lucy's marriage to David Grenfell, and Rose Gilley from Emilia's relationship with actor Jeremy Gilley.
+Fox has two grandchildren through his daughters.

 Fox has residences in London and Wareham, Dorset.

 Views and advocacy

-Fox spoke at the conference for the Referendum Party ahead of the 1997 general election and was a friend of its leader James Goldsmith.
+Fox spoke at the conference for the Referendum Party ahead of the 1997 general election and was a friend of its leader, James Goldsmith.
 He has also been a patron of the UK Independence Party.

-In 2002, Fox joined the Countryside March to support hunting rights in the UK.
+In 2002 Fox joined the Countryside March to support hunting rights in the UK.
 He supported the restoration of the Royal Hall, Harrogate, funded by his great-grandfather Samson Fox.

-In 2010, Fox gave his support to a local campaign to prevent a supermarket being built close to his home in Dorset, citing the impact it would have upon small and independent businesses in the area.
+In 2010 Fox gave his support to a local campaign to prevent a supermarket being built close to his home in Dorset, citing the impact it would have upon small and independent businesses in the area.
 He chronicled the events in an article for The Daily Telegraph.

-Fox also endorsed the successful "Leave" vote campaign ahead of the referendum to leave the European Union.
+Fox also endorsed the successful Leave vote campaign ahead of the referendum to leave the European Union.